 What is a TheraSphere® treatment?

-TheraSphere® is an outpatient radiation treatment for cancer that starts in the liver (hepatocellular carcinoma) and cannot be removed by surgery.
+TheraSphere® is an outpatient radiation treatment for unresectable hepatocellular carcinoma, metastatic liver cancer, and cholangioarcinoma.
 This treatment is FDA approved as a “Humanitarian Use Device”.
 This means that, as of this time, its effectiveness has not been proven.
 Case reports and small studies suggest a good response from TheraSphere® (size of the tumor is reduced).
 It is safe and offers a likely benefit to patients who are good candidates for the treatment.

 The treatment involves injecting a large number of tiny radioactive glass beads (TheraSpheres®) into the liver arteries (the blood vessels that bring oxygen to the liver).
 The TheraSpheres® travel through the blood vessels until they lodge into the smaller blood vessels of the liver tumor.
 The beads stay there and give off radiation that destroys the cancer cells with little injury to the healthy liver.
 After 3 days, the beads lose their radioactivity.